What is the Longhorn TIES Initiative?

 What support services are provided to UT Austin faculty, staff and student leaders?

 Longhorn TIES provides educational and awareness trainings to UT Austin faculty, staff and student leaders.
-In addition, the Longhorn TIES program administrator can provide additional support to faculty and staff who may need assistance in working with students on the spectrum.
+In addition, the Longhorn TIES program administrator can provide additional support to faculty and staff who may need assistance in working with students on the spectrum or who identify as neurodiverse.
 Contact Ashley Richardson to schedule a request for an informational presentation or for autism awareness trainings.

 How can UT Austin faculty and staff refer students to Longhorn TIES?